websharper-samples/BookCollection/BookCollection.md

 ## UI for inserting a new item

-Let us add a couple new elements inside our `MainTemplate` template.
+Let us add a couple new elements inside our `Main` template as first child.

     <div>
         <input ws-var="Title" placeholder="Title" />